-Photometry of optical/NIR images is provided in a similar manner, minus the need (in nearly all cases) to subtract contaminating sources since the host galaxy is well-isolated.
-We calibrate relative to the latest release of the Sloan Digital Sky Survey (Ahn et al. 2014) wherever possible; otherwise, we provided our own secondary standards by observing the target on a photometric night alongside Landolt standards with a small telescope (P60 for northern targets or GROND for southern targets).
-Magnitudes in non-SDSS filters are interpolated from the available griz magnitudes using the photometric transformation equations of Lupton (2005)30.
-Calibration of HST photometry is performed using instrumental zeropoints.
+Photometry of optical/NIR images is provided in a similar manner, minus the need (in nearly all cases) to subtract contaminating sources since the host galaxy is well isolated.
+We calibrate relative to the latest release of SDSS (Ahn et al. 2014) wherever possible; otherwise, we provided our own secondary standards by observing the target on a photometric night alongside Landolt standards with a small telescope (P60 for northern targets or GROND for southern targets).
+Magnitudes in non-SDSS filters are interpolated from the available griz magnitudes using the photometric transformation equations of Lupton (2005).
+Calibration of HST photometry is performed using instrumental zero points.